FAIRmat-NFDI/nomad-utility-workflows/README.md

 ## Development

-If you want to develop locally this plugin, clone the project and in the plugin folder, create a virtual environment (you can use Python 3.10, or 3.11):
+If you want to develop this module locally, clone the project and in the plugin folder, create a virtual environment (you can use Python 3.10, or 3.11):
 ```sh
 git clone https://github.com/FAIRmat-NFDI/nomad-utility-workflows.git
 cd nomad-utility-workflows